syncfusion/blazor-docs/src/charts/sparkline/user-interaction.md

 # User Interaction in Blazor Sparkline (SfSparkline)

-The tooltip and tracker line are user interaction features in the Sparkline.
+The Sparkline's user interaction features include the tooltip and tracker line.

 ## Tooltip

-The Sparkline provide options to display details about, values of data points through tooltip when mouse hover data point.

-The following code example demonstrates, how to enable tooltip for Sparkline with custom format.
+When the mouse is hovered over a data point, the Sparkline provides the option to display details about the value of the data point via a tooltip.
+The following code example shows how to enable Sparkline's tooltip with a custom format.

 ```csharp
 @using Syncfusion.Blazor.Charts